teachfloor/docs/extension-apps/08-realtime.md

 ## Permissions

-Add a single permission to your manifest:
+Add the `realtime` permission to your manifest:

 ```json
 {